SoloVid/Thy/vscode-extension/README.md

-# mobile-lang README
+# thy-lang README

-This is the README for your extension "mobile-lang".
+This is the README for your extension "thy-lang".
 After writing up a brief description, we recommend including the following sections.

 ## Features